Andreas-bersgtedt/FabricCloudODS_Demo/README.md

 ### Technical design requirements

 1. The new data store must be low latency < 2 minutes.
-2. The new data store must consolidate into a single query engine.
+2. The new data store must consolidate into a single data access layer.
 3. Data acquisition must support transactional replication with no table based DML transactions.
 4. CDC and Change capture is not allowed.
 5. Data acquisition must support transparent data encryption on the source application databases.